OpenBubbles/docs/docs/faq.md

 ## What is "Hardware Info"?&#x20;

-* During iMessage activation, your machine's hardware identifiers (serial number, board ID, model, etc) are sent to Apple for validation.
+* During iMessage activation, your machine's hardware identifiers (serial number, board ID, model, etc.) are sent to Apple for validation.
 Because of this, OpenBubbles requires valid machine identifiers to send to Apple during activation.
+OpenBubbles refers to this info in the app as hardware codes.

 ## How can I obtain hardware info?

 * If you have access to a Mac.
-Run the [ hardware info app](https://github.com/TaeHagen/Mac-Hardware-Info/releases) on the Mac, then scan the QR code.
+Visit this site [ hardware info app](https://github.com/TaeHagen/Mac-Hardware-Info/releases) on the Mac.
+* Once installed, you will receive a code you can paste into OpenBubbles and a code you can scan with the app for ease of use.

 ## Can OpenBubbles import existing messages?
 * If you have a previous OpenBubbles message backup, yes.
-To create a backup go to Settings,Backup & Restore,Messages Backups and press create new.
+To create a backup, go to Settings, Backup & Restore, Messages Backups and press create new.
 Otherwise, not at this time.
 OpenBubbles cannot backfill messages from iCloud.

 ## What if I do not have access to a Mac?

 * If you don't have access to a Mac.
 Ask a friend to share their code with you.
 They can share it from the hardware info app on the Mac, or from settings inside OpenBubbles.
-One Mac can be used by up to 20 users.
+One Mac can be used by up to 20 users (20 users, not 20 logins).

 ## Does the Mac need to stay online?&#x20;